-Wash and prep the vegetables, parboil, or MW for 10 mins and keep it aside.
+- Wash and prep the vegetables, parboil or microwave for 10 mins and keep it aside.

-Chop the onions, boil in a cup of water or MW for 3 mins, drain and once cooled, make a paste.
+- Chop the onions, boil in a cup of water or microwave for 3 mins, drain and once cooled, make a paste.

-Heat a kadai, add oil, add the whole spice, saute for few seconds, then add the onion puree.
+- Heat a kadai, add cooking oil, add the whole spice, saute for few seconds and then add the onion puree.

-Cook on high, then add ginger garlic paste, saute well.
-Now add the spice powders, mix well and continue cooking for another 2 mins.
+- Cook on high, then, add ginger garlic paste and saute well.
+Now, add the spice powders, mix well and continue cooking for another 2 mins.

 - Add the ground coconut masala, combine everything and then add the boiled vegetables.

 - Mix everything well, add enough water, and bring to boil.